saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-3-working-with-json.md

 print(dumps(d, indent=4, separators=(',', ': '))){% endraw %}
 </pre>

-In the following output, you can see that the readability of the JSON is drastically improved when we used <b>indent</b> and <b>separators</b>:
+When we run the script, you can see that the readability of the JSON is drastically improved.
+The first line in the output is the 'raw' JSON and after this, you can see how the same JSON is printed when the keyword arguments <b>indent</b> and <b>separators</b> are used:

 <pre style="font-size:12px">
 {% raw %}{"JSON": ["is case-sensitive", "does not care about whitespaces", "does not offer a way to put in comments", "is also valid YAML"]}